samadisy/GildedRosePython/README.md

 Here are the ground rules:

   - You and your teammates will work together to improve this sofware and build upon it.
-  - Attending this session with you will be one or more people from Fikr.
+  - Attending this session with you will be one or more people from Devsquads.
 Consider them as "external consultants".
 When you get stuck you can go to them.
   - There will also be one "business owner" who you can go to for clarifications about the requirements.